iamantony/create_android_bootanimation/README.md

 ## Usage

-    $python3 create_bootanimation.py SOURCE_FOLDER WIDTH HEIGHT FPS SAVE_TO_FOLDER -ZIP

-* SOURCE_FOLDER - absolute path to the folder with .gif image or .png images.
-If you specify .gif image, it will be unpacked to .png images.
+usage: `create_bootanimation.py [-h] [--zip] [--tolerance TOLERANCE] [--colors COLORS] source width height fps save_to`

+Create Android bootanimation.zip from .gif or bunch of images

+positional arguments:
+  * `source` - Absolute path to the GIF file or folder with images.
+Expected image name format: xxxx-001.png Where: xxx - some image name; 001 - image number.
-* WIDTH - width of the device screen
+  * `width` - Width of result images in pixels.
+You should use width of the device screen
-* HEIGHT - height of the device screen
+  * `height` - Height of result images in pixels.
+You should use height of the device screen
-* FPS - speed at which images will be displayed
+  * `fps` - FPS (Frames Per Second) for animation
-* SAVE_TO_FOLDER - folder where result files will be saved
+  * `save_to` - path to the folder where result images should be saved

+optional arguments:
+  * `-h, --help` - show this help message and exit
-* -ZIP - (optional) create bootanimation.zip with result files
+  * `--zip` - create bootanimation.zip with result images
+  * `--tolerance TOLERANCE` - set tolerance for detecting background color.
+For background detection (0, 0) pixel used
+  * `--colors COLORS` - set colors count for resulted images

 ## Examples